Fawzia94/NLP_Movies/Writeup.md

 # Design

-We use this data to bulid a recommendation system model to use what user input to build the recommendations system by Content-based filtering.
+Build a recommendation system model to use what user input to suggest list of similar movies by Content-based filtering.

 # Data